-We have yet to generate any revenues from product sales.
-We have not been profitable and, since our inception on May 4, 1998 through September 30, 2005, we have recorded an accumulated deficit of approximately \$139.6 million.
+We have not been profitable for a full fiscal year and we have yet to generate any revenues from product sales.
+Through March 31, 2006, we have recorded an accumulated deficit of approximately \$141.8 million.
 These losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel-related costs and general corporate expenses.
-Research and development activities include costs of preclinical and clinical trials as well as clinical supplies associated with our drug candidates.
+Research and development activities include costs of preclinical studies and clinical trials as well as clinical supplies associated with our drug candidates.
 Salaries and other personnel-related costs include non-cash stock-based compensation associated with options granted to employees and non-employees.
 Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our drug candidates and our need for clinical supplies.

-We expect to incur significant additional operating losses.
+We expect to continue to use significant cash resources in our operations for the next several years.
 Our cash requirements for operating activities and capital expenditures will increase substantially in the future as we:

-- continue to conduct preclinical studies and clinical trials for our drug candidates; - · seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - · implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.
+- continue to conduct preclinical studies and clinical trials for our drug candidates; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.

-Revenue from product sales will depend on our ability to receive regulatory approvals for, and successfully market, our drug candidates.
-If our development efforts result in regulatory approval and successful commercialization of our drug candidates, we will generate revenue from direct sales of our drugs and/or, if we license our drugs to future collaborators, from the receipt of license fees and royalties from sales of licensed products.
+Product revenue will depend on our ability to receive regulatory approvals for, and successfully market, our drug candidates.
+If our development efforts result in regulatory approval and successful commercialization of our drug candidates, we plan to generate revenue from direct sales of our drugs other than the drug candidates developed pursuant to our collaboration with King Pharmaceuticals, for which we will receive royalties, and, if we license our drugs to future collaborators, from the receipt of license fees and royalties from sales of such other licensed products.
 We conduct our research and development programs through a combination of internal and collaborative programs.
 We rely on arrangements with universities, collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.

-Since our inception, we have focused our research and development efforts on the research and development of opioid drugs for the treatment of pain.
-Research and development expenses related to this project for the period from inception through September 30, 2005 total \$119.7 million.
+We focus all of our research and development efforts on the research and development of opioid drugs for the treatment of pain.
 The following table summarizes expenses by category for research and development efforts (in thousands):